NGERINGA Pétillant Naturel 2022

-This lightly bubbly Rosé has a delicious nose of exotic flowers and musk, pithy grapefruit, blood orange and citrus blossom.
-On the palate there is a mixed fruit salad experience that is light, refreshingly fruity, with a dry, textured finish.
+This lightly bubbly Rosé has a delicious nose of exotic flowers and musk, pithy grapefruit and blood orange.
+On the palate there is hints of citrus blossom, and distinct iced tea flavours that are light, refreshingly fruity, with a dry, textured finish.

 Site(s): Grapes from all 3 Ngeringa vineyard sites: Rufus, Summit and Iluma.

 3 vineyard sites total 5 hectares and are on easterly and westerly aspects at the base of the Mount Barker Summit.
 They are part of a biodiverse 75 hectare biodynamic farm on the south-eastern edge of the Adelaide Hills.
 Mount Barker Summit defines these sites ranging from 330 to 420 meters of elevation.
 Our vineyard soils are loam over clay, with varying influences of ironstone and micaceous schist.
 Ngeringa has been certified biodynamic since the late 1980’s with no chemical sprays, fertilizers or insecticides applied.

 A blend of whole bunch pressed Syrah and Pinot Noir Rosé, Viognier and Pink Semillon.
 The Syrah and Pinot were picked relatively early for freshness and acidity, whole-bunch pressed and fermented in barrels and concrete egg - shaped vessels.
 The Viognier and Pink Semillon were picked at good maturity level to express the more exotic aromatics.
 Both were fermented with about 7 to 10 days skin contact before also being pressed into barrels.
 Once nearly dry, the Syrah, Pinot, Viognier and Pink Semillon were blended and sweetened with some frozen juice to 14g/L before being bottled.
 Fermentation finished in the bottle resulting in a light bubbly sparkling.
 No enzymes, no fining, no filtration.